rnqb/vgdb_django_db/README-VGDB Portfolio Project.txt

-In Week 3, you will continue building out your application in Docker Compose, and you will begin to add tests to it.
+Week 3, you will continue building out your application in Docker Compose, and you will begin to add tests to it.

 In Week 4, you will attempt to deploy your application to one of the Big Three Cloud Service Providers.
 Alternatively (or additionally), you will build a GitHub Actions workflow to automate building and testing your application.